Mr. Bean Rides Again: Deleted scene

 A deleted scene has appeared as a standalone sketch, titled "The Bus Stop", in some video releases.

-After the bus driver turns Bean away as the bus is full, Bean is determined to be the first in the queue for the next bus, and tries to push in front of a woman (Matilda Ziegler) with a baby in a pram, who gets in line ahead of Bean when he steps away to post a letter, and a blind man (Robin Driscoll) who pushes in without knowing.
-Soon after Bean manages to get to the front, several people join the end of the line, and the bus arrives.
+After losing the keys to his mini down a drain, Bean decides to catch a bus instead.
+After arriving at the bus stop, the conductor turns Bean away as the bus is full.
+Bean is determined to be the first in the queue for the next bus, and tries to push in front of a woman (Matilda Ziegler) with a baby in a pram, who gets in line ahead of Bean when he steps away to post a letter, and a blind man (Robin Driscoll) who pushes in without knowing.
+After Bean eventually manages to get to the front again by devious means, several people join the end of the line, and the bus arrives.

-But the bus does not stop in front of Bean, it drives on for another few yards, such that the door of the bus (which is at the back) is closest to the back of the queue, effectively reversing the queue's order.
-Bean is thus left at the back and is forced to wait for another bus.
+Unfortunately for Bean, the bus does not stop in front of him.
+It drives on for another few yards, such that the door of the bus (which is at the back) is closest to the back of the queue, effectively reversing the queue's order.
+Bean is thus left at the back and is again turned away due to the bus reaching capacity, forcing him to wait for yet another bus.

 Production

 Location sequences for this episode were mostly shot on 35 mm film at Dalgarno Gardens in Kensington and studio sequences were recorded before a live audience at Thames Television's Teddington Studios.

 The end credits of this episode is one of two to perform a volte-face: showing the reverse of the opening titles where Mr. Bean is sucked back into the sky, and the only one to do so with the street scenery.
-This is the last episode of to feature the name of the episode in the first opening sequence.
+This is the last episode to feature the name of the episode in the first opening sequence.
 In later episodes, the main title of "Mr. Bean" is displayed.
 The episode title is then displayed once the episode starts.